michaelbakshandeh/calendar-project/index.md

 relationship could be due to going to bed later when I’m doing a lot of schoolwork, or that I feel less motivated to do schoolwork when I am sleeping more.

+However, as we add in more categories, the smoothed line becomes flatter.
+This suggests that there is no significant relationship between how much time I spent sleeping and the amount of time I spent doing structured activities.

 What Time of Day Am I Most Productive?
 --------------------------------------